m-lamonaca/programming-notes/DotNet/C#/C#.md

     public TValue Value { get; set; }
 }

-public class NonGenericDerived : GenericBase1<Type> {}  // derived is not generc, must use concrete type for base class public class GenericDerived<T> : GenericBase1<T> {}  // derived is generc, can use it's generic type public class MixedDerived<T> : GenericBase2<T, Type>  // derived is generc but base has two types, can use it's generic type but
+public class NonGenericDerived : GenericBase1<Type> {}  // derived is not generic, must use concrete type for base class public class GenericDerived<T> : GenericBase1<T> {}  // derived is generic, can use it's generic type public class MixedDerived<T> : GenericBase2<T, Type>  // derived is generic but base has two types, can use it's generic type but
 ```

 It's allowed to use derived type as a type argument to the base class.
 And it's also possible to specify a constraint on a type argument requiring it to derive from the derived type.